Do You Need Dental Implants in Phoenix?

 Dr. Scott Connell and his team can do the entire procedure in the office without sending you to a different specialist.
 That's a big savings of time and effort.

 Generally the procedure requires two appointments, sometimes stretched out over several weeks depending on how quickly a patient’s mouth heals.
-The process for dental implants may include:

 - Removing the damaged and/or diseased tooth if applicable.
 Some patients opt for dental implants for a missing tooth, while others need a “bad tooth” extracted first.
 The extraction is just like having wisdom teeth removed, and it’s a comfortable, pain-free process.